-■ Carlina R. Wheeler, Ph.D. leads this seminar twice per month throughout the training year (September- June), which provides an environment to bravely explore different aspects of individual diversity and discuss cases (Arao & Clemens, 2013).
-Although the Diversity Seminar is required for the interns and fellows, other clinicians are also invited to attend this seminar in order to further enrich and diversify the discussions.
+Dr. Meg Tudor leads this seminar twice per month throughout the training year (September- June), which provides an environment to bravely explore different aspects of individual diversity and discuss cases (Arao & Clemens, 2013).
+During the last two training years, the Diversity Seminar has been attended by the CCAP interns and fellows, as well as the trainees from the MIND Institute training programs in order to further enrich and diversify the discussions.
 A primary goal for interns will be to improve their understanding of individual and cultural diversity, the role it plays in client interactions, and how to replace fear and mistrust with cultural humility, mutual understanding, and respect.
-Interns will be provided a space to learn the RESPECTFUL Model (D'Andrea & Daniels, 1997; 2001) and ADDRESSING Model